iterative deepening

 Terms from Artificial Intelligence: humans at the heart of algorithms

-Iterative deepening is a variant of depth-first search designed to deal with search tree where some branches are very deep, possibly infinitely so.
-It proceeds just like normal depth-first search, but limits its search to the first D level of the tree, where D is a limiting factors, perhaps 10 levels.
+Iterative deepening is a variant of depth first search designed to deal with search tree where some branches are very deep, possibly infinitely so.
+It proceeds just like normal depth first search, but limits its search to the first D level of the tree, where D is a limiting factors, perhaps 10 levels.
 If this search is unsuccessful, D is increased and the process repeated (with tweaks to avoid repeated work).

-Defined on page 68
+Defined on pages 68, 68